 One workaround is to start the game through the .bat file in the installation folder.
 To do this, players should right-click on the game in their library, click “Properties”, go to the “Local Files” tab, and then click “Browse local files”.
 From there, players can launch the game using the .bat file.
 This workaround has been found to be successful for some players, but not all.

-Another workaround is to disable all mods, As well as verify game files on Steam.
-You can also try updating your GPU driver or the Visual C++.
+Another workaround is to disable all mods, verify game files on Steam, and update your GPU driver or the Visual C++.
 If you have two Steam directories, make sure Steam recognizes both.
 You can also try running the 32 bit .exe instead of the 64 bit.
-More extreme measures include deleting the Users<YourUser>\Zomboid folder or completely uninstalling and reinstalling the game.
+This can help to fix the issue for some players, but again, not all.